codecapsules-io/codecapsules-docs/docs/tutorials/image-api.md

 ## Deploy to Code Capsules

 The final step is to deploy our app.
 Log into your Code Capsules account and link your remote GitHub repository to Code Capsules.
-Create a Redis Database Capsule and a Backend Capsule and bind the two together after deploying your app.
+Create a Backend Capsule to deploy your app.
 You can follow [this deployment guide](https://codecapsules.io/docs/deployment/how-to-deploy-express-application-to-production/) to see how to do so in greater detail.

 That’s it!
 Your "Image Editing" app should be live and fully functional now.